Marijuana DUI - Facts and FAQs

 How long after smoking weed can you get a DUI?
 How long does marijuana affect your driving ability?

-The absorption, distribution, and elimination of a drug such as THC is referred to as the drug's pharmacokinetics.
+The absorption, distribution, and elimination of a drug such as THC are referred to as the drug's pharmacokinetics.

 Compton's report explains the difference between how the human body metabolizes alcohol compared to THC.
 This is how we know THC stays in your system for up to 30 days: